Mvgnu/MCP-Host/progress.md

 - Introduced a logging sink trait and registry push tests to cover success and failure flows.
 - Hardened registry push telemetry with scope-aware tracing, digest logging, and retry logic plus auth-expiration handling tests.
 - Added tagging-stage metrics (`tag_started`, `tag_succeeded`) and ensured `push_failed` events are emitted for pre-push failures so dashboards can distinguish tagging faults from registry stream errors.

+## 2025-10-26
+- Audited usage-metrics consumers and updated the server dashboard to render tagging and push telemetry with friendly labels.
+- Added `MetricsEventList` to expose new registry metadata alongside charted cadence trends.
+- Extended backend registry tests with table-driven coverage for `record_push_failure` and error classification to guard retry/auth flags.